mysteriouslyseeing/bootloader_linker/README.md

 ```toml
 runner = ["bootloader_linker", "br", "-o", "./target", "-u", "-a'-serial'", "-a'stdio'"]
 ```
-You can probably remove the quotes too if your extra argument does not contain spaces:
+You can remove the quotes too if your extra argument does not contain spaces:
 ```toml
 runner = ["bootloader_linker", "br", "-o", "./target", "-u", "-a-serial", "-astdio"]
 ```